aalmiray/java-champions/site/documents/bylaws/bylaws.md

 ### Section 2: Online Meetings
 Online meetings can be organized by any Group member.
 Attendance at these meetings is not compulsory.

+### Section 3: Oracle-run meetings
+Oracle may choose to host In-Person and/or Online meetings for the Java Champions

 ## Article IV: Amendments

 ### Section 1: Proposal